acastroaraujo/ModelThinker/README.md

 # ModelThinker

-Ideas from Scott Page's book and attempts to translate them to a Bayesian framework.
+Notes from Scott Page's book and attempts to translate them to a Bayesian framework.
+I provide additional references where necessary.